SSWConsulting/SSW.People.Profiles/Gordon-Beeming/Gordon-Beeming.md

 ---

-Gordon is a SSW Solution Architect and has been a Microsoft MVP since 2014 for Developer Technologies.
+Gordon Beeming is a passionate SSW Solution Architect and Microsoft MVP (Developer Technologies) who lives and breathes DevOps.
+He's dedicated to helping teams transform their development processes and achieve greater agility, collaboration, and success.

-He's uber passionate about helping people really understand DevOps and how they approach their problems with a DevOps mindset.

-He's used the Microsoft stack for many years starting with .net 2.0 in 2008.
-He's worked with Azure DevOps since the early on-premises TFS days and used the cloud version since available as tfpreview.

-He's co-authored many guidance docs as part of the ALM Rangers, written 2 books on Customization TFS and a co-authored of Managing Agile Open-Source Software Projects with Visual Studio Online (now Azure DevOps Services).
+With deep roots in the Microsoft ecosystem since .NET 2.0, Gordon has been leveraging Azure DevOps (and its predecessors) from the early days.
+He's not just a user; he's actively contributed to the community, co-authoring numerous ALM Rangers guidance documents and even penning books on TFS customization and agile project management.

+Gordon also enjoys sharing his knowledge and experiences through talks and workshops, hoping to make DevOps a bit less daunting and a lot more accessible for everyone.

-When he's not pushing technology limits you'll find him training for the next swim/bike/run event or relaxing with his family.
+When he's not pushing technology limits, you'll find him training for his next triathlon or enjoying quality time with his family.

-You can connect with him on his [social platforms](https://gordonbeeming.com/) or take a look at his [YouTube channel (@gordonbeeming)](https://www.youtube.com/@gordonbeeming) to see what he's playing with currently.
+**Connect with Gordon:**

+Subscribe to his YouTube channel: [@gordonbeeming](https://www.youtube.com/@gordonbeeming).
+Follow him on his [social platforms](https://gordonbeeming.com/).
+Let's talk DevOps!